Nuascura/Nuascura/README.md

 ## Hi there 👋
 I'm Nuascura.
-I like iterative and incremental optimization above all else.
+I prize stability and incremental optimization above all else.
 </br>All work is FOSS.
 My ideal is to keep successors to my work similarly free and open source.

 - Pronouns: he/him/his